Families unleash grief and anger on Parkland school shooter

 Schachter said that it was his birthday and that when he blew out his cake's candles Tuesday night, he would wish Cruz a painful death — and would every year until it happens.

-Some of the families verbally attacked Cruz's public defenders, accusing them of misleading three of the 12 jurors into believing his birth mother's excessive drinking had left him brain damaged and unable to control himself.
-Some hoped that their consciences would always haunt them forever and would experience the pain they have felt, with at least one parent mentioning the attorneys' children.
+Some of the families verbally attacked Cruz's public defenders, accusing them of misleading the jurors who voted for a life sentence into believing his birth mother's excessive drinking had left him brain damaged and unable to control himself.
+Some hoped that their consciences would haunt them forever and would experience the pain they have felt, with at least one parent mentioning the attorneys' children.

 “The legal system should protect and impart justice, justice, justice,” Patricia Oliver said, leaning over the lectern toward the defense attorneys and accusing them of “shameful, despicable behavior.”
 Cruz wounded her 17-year-old son Joaquin in the leg and then tracked him into a bathroom alcove.
-There, Cruz fatally shot her son in the head as he raised his hand to protect himself.
+There, Cruz fatally shot her son in the head with his AR-15-style semiautomatic rifle as he raised his hand to protect himself.

 “If this, the worst mass shooting to go to trial, does not deserve the death penalty, what does?" she said.

+Nine other U.S. gunmen who killed at least 17 people took their own lives or were killed by police.
+The suspect in the 2019 deaths of 23 people at a Walmart in Texas is awaiting trial.

-Lead defense attorney Melissa McNeill eventually asked Circuit Judge Elizabeth Scherer to stop the families from attacking her and her colleagues directly, saying they had worked within the parameters of Cruz’s constitutional rights in defending him.
+Lead defense attorney Melisa McNeill eventually asked Judge Scherer to stop the families from attacking her and her colleagues directly, saying they had worked within the parameters of Cruz’s constitutional rights in defending him.

 “I did my job, and every member of this team did our job, and we should not personally be attacked for that, nor should our children,” McNeill said, drawing a murmur from where the families sat.

-Note: This story has been updated to correct the spelling of the first name of the lead defense attorney to Melisa, instead of Melissa.